jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_01_compute_and_storage_options.md

       - [Task 1: Index the Data Lake storage with Hyperspace](#task-1-index-the-data-lake-storage-with-hyperspace)
       - [Task 2: Explore the Data Lake storage with the MSSparkUtil library](#task-2-explore-the-data-lake-storage-with-the-mssparkutil-library)
     - [Resources](#resources)

+### Lab setup and pre-requisites

+- You have successfully completed the setup steps to create your lab environment.

 ## Lab 1 - Delta Lake architecture